dheeraj7596/CONDA/README.md

 # Leveraging QA Datasets to Improve Generative Data Augmentation

 ## Code is being updated!!
 Expect rapid & frequent changes!
-We provide code to run ConDA-SocialIQA on AGNews and SST datasets.
+This repository contains code to run ConDA-SocialIQA.

-In this repo, we consider SocialIQA dataset as an example and provide code for the same.
-The provided code can be easily modified for other QA datasets.
+We consider SocialIQA dataset as an example QA dataset and the provided code can be easily modified for other QA datasets.

 - [Framework](#framework)
 - [Training](#training)